Carlisle Indian Industrial Boarding School, Wikimedia Commons

 Purpose

-This initiative is intended to organize Lutherans for truth-seeking and truth-telling about Lutheran involvement in Indian boarding schools in the United States and their impact on Native peoples.
+This initiative is intended to organize Lutherans for truth-seeking and truth-telling about Lutheran and broader Christian involvement in Indian boarding schools in the United States and their impact on Native peoples.

 Scope

-In September 2022 we launched the work with an initial 15 synods across four states (Minnesota, Iowa, Wisconsin and Michigan).
-In May 2023 we will expand to 27 synods across ten states covering all of ELCA Regions 3, 5 and 6 (Minnesota, North Dakota, South Dakota, Iowa, Wisconsin, Illinois, Michigan, Indiana, Ohio, and Kentucky).
-Over time we expect to engage all regions and synods.
+In September 2022 we launched the work with an initial 15 synods across four midwestern states.
+In May 2023 efforts expanded to 27 synods across ten more midwestern states, which cover all of ELCA Regions 3, 5, and 6.
+In 2026 we will expand to all ELCA synods across all 65 synods.

 Vision